hammerheim-game/hammerheim-rules/3-warbands/pit-fighters.md

 men is
 | Profile | M | WS | BS | S | T | W | I | A | Ld |
 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |4 4 3 4 4 1 4 2 8
-Weapons/Armor: A Pit King may be equipped with weapons and armor chosen from the Pit Fighter Equipment list.
+Weapons/Armour: A Pit King may be equipped with weapons and armour chosen from the Pit Fighter Equipment list.
 Skills: The Pit King may choose from Combat, Academic, Strength, & Speed when he gains a new skill.
 In addition, the